defold/extender/server/docker/sandbox/README.md

   that same wineserver, is served under the first command's grants, and loses it when that command ends.
 A persistent wineserver outside the sandbox is no answer either: it would open files on behalf of sandboxed clients.
+* `--net none` denies creating any socket except AF_UNIX (wineserver, MSBuild, Python multiprocessing all need it), but neither Landlock nor seccomp restrict what an AF_UNIX socket can then `connect()` to.
+Landlock's unix-socket scoping (ABI >= 6) covers only the *abstract* namespace; a socket bound to a filesystem path is unrestricted at every ABI this launcher supports, and seccomp cannot inspect `connect()`'s target (the address is a pointer into the command's own memory, which a BPF filter cannot dereference).
+So a command can reach any filesystem-path AF_UNIX socket it has ordinary Unix DAC permission to read, independent of `--net none` and of any `--ro`/`--rw`/`--rwx` grant.
+This is not something the launcher can close on its own: never mount a host socket (`docker.sock`, an SSH/GPG agent's socket, a desktop session's `XDG_RUNTIME_DIR`) into a builder container or its job directories.
+The server additionally strips the well-known variables that would tell a build where to find one (`env-deny-patterns` in `application.yml`), but that only stops a build from being *told* - one that already knows or guesses a well-known path is not stopped by it.